2 Temple University students fall from rooftop in North Philadelphia: Police

-PHILADELPHIA (WPVI) -- Two teenagers believed to be Temple University students are hospitalized in critical condition after falling from a four-story rooftop in North Philadelphia, police said.
+PHILADELPHIA (WPVI) -- Two Temple University students were hospitalized Saturday after falling from a four-story rooftop in North Philadelphia, police said.

 Temple University and Philadelphia police departments were called to an off-campus apartment on the 1800 block of North Bouvier Street around 2 a.m.
 Saturday.